The Opinions That Matter Most

 The idea that all property will be split 50-50 in a divorce is a misconception about community property laws.
 A judge can decide to deviate from 50-50 for many reasons.
 Even if your marital estate is split 50-50 by a judge, it is in your best interest to have an attorney on your side to ensure that the estate's assets and debts are properly valued to avoid an unequal distribution.

-• I get along wonderfully with my spouse, and we are ready to amicably go our separate ways.
+• I get along with my spouse, and we are ready to amicably go our separate ways.
 Why do I need an attorney?

 It is wonderful that you have a spirit of cooperation with your spouse as you approach your divorce.
 But even an uncontested divorce has potential pitfalls.
 We will make sure you understand all of your options and their ramifications so you can make an informed decision about how to proceed.